doxxing AI & Automation

 Zoe Quinn

-One of the most well-documented examples of doxxing includes the case of Zoe Quinn.
-It’s impossible to talk about them without mentioning Gamergate.
 Gamergate was a controversy in the gaming industry that began in 2014, sparked by the publication of an article by journalist and game designer Zoe Quinn that criticized the use of sexist tropes in video games.
-This led to a coordinated campaign of online harassment and doxxing against Quinn and women in the gaming industry who spoke out about sexism and harassment.
+This led to a coordinated campaign of online harassment and doxxing against Quinn and other women in the gaming industry who spoke out about sexism and harassment.

-The harassment against Quinn began with a blog post by their ex-boyfriend that accused her of infidelity, which was subsequently amplified by rather murky and anti-feminist online communities.
+The harassment against Quinn began with a blog post by their ex-boyfriend that accused them of infidelity, which was subsequently amplified by rather murky and anti-feminist online communities.
 The resulting harassment, which included death and rape threats, doxxing, and other forms of online abuse, was directed not only at Quinn but also at their supporters and allies in the gaming industry.

 Many women in the industry reported increased harassment and online abuse; some were forced to leave their jobs or abandon their careers altogether.
 The controversy highlighted the need for greater diversity and inclusion in the gaming industry and better measures to address online harassment and abuse.